spinnaker/kayenta/kayenta-graphite/README.md

 - Healthy Experiment: the experiment cluster acts like the control cluster
 - Unhealthy Experiment: the experiment cluster which will have higher failure rate than the control and healthy cluster

+Note: To run the integration test, needs docker and redis-server be installed.

 Starts the integration test with the following command
 ```bash
 ./gradlew kayenta-graphite:integrationTest  -Dredis.path=$(which redis-server) -Dgraphite.tag=<Graphite Version to Test on, default: latest>